Is there anything cooler than time traveling “Back to the Future” style?

 The best way to master all the past tenses of French is to practice.
 Regular use is key, but here are some other resources.

 Aside from the previously mentioned exercises for le passé composé or l’imparfait, there are a number of exercises for conjugating French verbs in all tenses.
 Websites like Conjuguemos and colleges like the University of Texas at Austin offer free online quizzes where you can practice verb conjugations.
+You can also quiz yourself on FluentU.

 “I Saw it in a Book”